A first coherent structure in elasto-inertial turbulence: Methods

 \section{Methods}

 The simulations discussed here solve the FENE-P (finitely extensible nonlinear elastic-Peterlin) viscoelastic model in 2D using the algorithm \cite{dubief2005nai} used to discover EIT \cite{dubief2010polymer,dubief2012analysis,Samanta2013el,Dubief2013hh,Terrapon2014wu}.
-The computational domain is a channel with periodic boundary conditions over a length of $2\pi n_x h$ ($n_x=1$ for most simulations discussed here in the streamwise direction $x=x_1$ and walls at $z=x_2=\pm h=\pm 1$.
-The flow is divergence free, $\pder{i}{u_i}=0$ , where $u_i$ is the velocity vector.
+The computational domain is a channel with periodic boundary conditions over a length of $2\pi n_x h$ ($n_x=1$ for most simulations discussed here) in the streamwise direction $x=x_1$ and walls at $z=x_2=\pm h=\pm 1$. \YD{Note that graphs of wall-normal profiles of statistical quantities are shown as function of the distance from the wall,}

+The flow is divergence free, $\pder{i}{u_i}=0$, where $u_i$ is the velocity vector.
 The momentum transport equation is

 non-dimensionalised by the bulk velocity $U_b$, the half-height of the channel $h$ and the total viscosity $\nu_s$, so the Reynolds number is defined as $Re:=U_bh/\nu_s$.
 The material derivative is defined as $D_t:=\pder{t}{}+u_k\pder{k}{}$.
 The parameter $\beta$ is the ratio of solvent viscosity to the zero-shear viscosity of the polymer solution.
 The force term $f(t)$ drives the flow by enforcing constant mass flow, which is applied in the $x$ direction as indicated by the Kronecker tensor $\delta_{ij}$.
 The polymer stress tensor $T_{ij}$ is obtained from the conformation tensor $C_{ij}=\left\langle q_iq_j\right\rangle$, which represents the local phase average of the product of the end-to-end vector $q_i$ of each polymer molecule.
 Its transport equation is